eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

 + skill set:
 	- 8+ years of professional experience shipping software with a specialization on Rendering and Graphics (2D or 3D), ideally with experience in C++/WebAssembly.
 	- Experience working on game engines, client-side technologies and platforms, and rendering APIs like OpenGL, WebGL, WebGPU, Vulkan, Metal, or DirectX.
++ skill set for Senior Research Scientist, Hyperscale Graphics Systems:
+	- NVIDIA is searching for outstanding senior researchers for the reinvention of interactive 3D systems for games, virtual film production, and beyond, using new ideas in cloud/distributed computing, ray tracing, and machine learning.
+The ideal candidate is an established thought leader in academic or industry with deep experience creating technology for 3D environments, publishing and presenting at industry and academic conferences, and hands-on implementation.
+This role requires high-level knowledge of multiple areas within production workflow and tools, physical simulation, networking, rendering, and character animation and AI.
+Datacenter experience with liveops, multiuser environments, and user created content is highly valued.
+Come join a diverse research group that works on hard and meaningful problems; that consistently publishes at top venues in graphics, computer vision, and artificial intelligence; and that values real impact on NVIDIA products and the industry at large.
+	- Work independently on research projects and lead small teams as a principal investigator
+	- Select and solve complex problems in a multi-year research agenda
+	- Mentor graduate interns
+	- Implement experiments and research prototypes in C++, Python, CUDA, and other domain-appropriate tools
+	- Influence research initiatives across the company and in the field
+	- Protect strategic inventions with patents
+	- Publish and present findings in top-tier venues
+	- Collaborate with leading experts outside of the company
+	- Work with product groups to identify future research needs and transfer technology
+	- Participate in top-tier conference and journals as reviewer, session chair, program committee member, or editor/chairperson
+	- A Ph.D. or comparable research experience or equivalent experience in Computer Science/Engineering or a related field.
+	- 5+ years of relevant work experience.
+	- Excellent knowledge of theory and practice in computer graphics, cloud/distributed computing, ray tracing, and machine learning
+	- Expertise with programming systems such as C++, Python, CUDA, and deep learning frameworks such as TensorFlow and PyTorch.
+Very strong programming skills.
+	- A track record of research excellence demonstrated in publications at leading conferences and journals and other research artifacts such as software projects
+	- Great presentation and interpersonal skills.
++ skill set:
+	- NVIDIA Research’s "Hyperscale Graphics Systems" research team is looking for a graphics software engineer.
+Our team's mission is to reinvent interactive 3D systems for a world where the graphics system is not one GPU, but the entire data center.
+We aim to reimagine metaverse simulations, virtual film production, game engines, and beyond using new ideas in cloud/distributed computing, ray tracing, and artificial intelligence.
+That innovation happens on top of rendering algorithms and software, AI frameworks, cloud and web development stacks, and NVIDIA's Omniverse platform.
+We need a skilled, creative, and self-starting graphics software engineer to help us build that future.
+Come join a diverse research group that works on hard and meaningful problems; that consistently publishes at top venues in graphics, computer vision, and artificial intelligence; and that values real impact on NVIDIA products and the industry at large.
+	- Build research infrastructure on top of open-source rendering frameworks such as NVIDIA's Falcor, a physically-based rendering system and collection of software modules designed to maximize graphics R&D productivity
+	- Help integrate research infrastructure, such as Falcor and hyperscale research systems, into NVIDIA Omniverse
+	- Collaborate with researchers, product engineers, and architects across the company working on aspects of hyperscale graphics
+	- Help implement and maintain modern full-stack cloud systems, working with technologies from GPU containerization to WebRTC
+	- Participate in tech transfer with engineers around NVIDIA as ideas "graduate" from research to product
+	- Extend and maintain continuous integration, nightly testing, and other professional software development systems to ensure robust and dependable infrastructure
+	- B.S., M.S. or Ph.D. in computer science or equivalent experience
+	- Strong programming skills in C++, Python, and HLSL/GLSL
+	- 3+ years of experience with 3D graphics development
+	- Experience with parallel programming on both CPUs and GPUs
+	- Understanding of and experience with modern graphics APIs: Direct3D, Vulkan, and/or OptiX
+	- A demonstrated passion for participating in collaborative interdisciplinary research teams.
 + skill set:
 	- BLAH.
 + skill set: